The Art & Science of Call-Only Ads

 Once you have the basics in place you are ready to build your call only campaign.
 We've found that a lack of preparedness and training of the staff who answers the phone is a large reason for poor-performing call only campaigns and abandoned calls.

 Setting up a successful campaign is more art than science.
 But, to make sure the artist in you is successful, let’s make sure to set up clear process for success.

 There is an assumption here that you know how to set up a campaign, so we will not go into that part.
 Here, we will dive into the thought process behind building a successful campaign.
-For basic step-by-step instructions or help see the AdWords blog.
+For basic step-by-step instructions or help see the Google Ads blog.